spursforever/eventfind/README.md

 # Eventfind
 Welcome to Eventfind!
-This project is inspired by Eventbrite where users can view and create their own desire events.
+This project is inspired by [Eventbrite](https://www.eventbrite.com/) where users can view and create their own desire events.

+## Link to Livesite

+## Technologies Used

 ## Getting Started
 1. Clone this repistory